devops-works/egress-auditor/README.md

 ## Caveats

 - supports only TCP for now
+- use `-I nflog:allow-loopback:true` to consider loopback directed traffic
 - when using nflog, originating process might not be found for really short lived connections